Congratulations on getting a Circle K Interview.

 7. Why do you believe customer service is so important?

-8. Can you tell us about a time you went above and beyond for a customer?
+8. Can you tell us when you went above and beyond for a customer?

 Additional Interview Questions